louisameline/observe_evented/README.md

 `options.noArrayUpdate` Semantically, updating a value in an array is not the same thing as removing it and adding its replacement at the same index.
 However, the end result is the same.
 Furthermore, a browser using a shim won't even be able to make the difference.
 For the sake of consistency, this is why you may set this option to `true` to remove any `update` events triggered on an array and replace them by a `remove` event followed by an `add` event.
 Default: `false`

+`options.shim` Should you wish to use a shim that does not directly extend Object and Array prototype, you may provide an adapter for it via this option.
+You must provide an object that has `Array` and `Object` properties which will expose `observe` and `unobserve` methods.

 `$.observe.defaultOptions` This method lets you modify the default options for all future calls, like for example:

 ```javascript